nats-io/nats-architecture-and-design/adr/ADR-37.md

 - 409 Message Size Exceeds MaxBytes

 Calls to `next()` and `fetch()` should be concluded when the pull is terminated.
-On the other hand `consume()` should recover while maintaing its state (e.g. pending counts) by issuing a new pull request unless the status is `409 Consumer Deleted` or `409 Consumer is push based` in which case `consume()` call should conclude in an implementation specific way idiomatic to the language being used.
+On the other hand `consume()` should recover while maintaining its state (e.g., pending counts) by issuing a new pull request unless the status is `409 Consumer Deleted` or `409 Consumer is push based` in which case `consume()` call should conclude in an implementation-specific way idiomatic to the language being used.

 ###### Idle heartbeats

-`Consume()` should always utilize idle heartbeats.
+`Consume()` should always use idle heartbeats.
 Heartbeat values are calculated as follows:

 A warning is triggered if the timer reaches 2 * request's idle_heartbeat value.
-The timer is reset on each received message (this can be either user message, status message or heartbeat message).
+The timer is reset on each received message (this can be either a user message, a status message, or heartbeat message).

 Heartbeat timer should be reset and paused in the event of client disconnect and resumed on reconnect.

-Heartbeat errors are not terminal - they should rather be telegraphed to the user in language idiomatic way.
+Heartbeat errors are not terminal.
+They should rather be telegraphed to the user in language idiomatic way.

 ###### Server reconnects

 Clients should detect server disconnect and reconnect.

-When a disconnect event is received, client should:
+When a disconnect event is received, a client should:

 - Pause the heartbeat timer.
 - Stop publishing new pull requests.

-When a reconnect event is received, client should:
+When a reconnect event is received, a client should:

 - Reset the heartbeat timer.
 - Publish a new pull request.

-Clients should never terminate the `Consume()` call on disconnect and reconnect events and should not check if consumer is still available after reconnect.
+Clients should never terminate the `Consume()` call on disconnect and reconnect events and should not check if consumer is still available after a reconnect.

 ###### Message processing algorithm

 Below is the algorithm for receiving and processing messages.
-It does not take into account server reconnects and heartbeat checks - Process of handling those was described in previous sections.
+It does not take into account server reconnects and heartbeat checks.
+The process of handling those was described in previous sections.

 1. Verify whether a new pull request needs to be sent: